Rhizomatica/hermes-net/README.md

 # Compile And Install

-To compile the userland code, run:
+To compile the userland code for v1, run:

 * make

+For v2, run:

+* make v2

-To install, run:
+To install for v1, run:

 * make install

+To install for v2, run:

+* make install_v2

 Additionally, if installing in a gateway station, run:

 * make install_gateway

-To compile the firmware, run:
+To compile the firmware for v1 radio, run:

 * make trx_v1-firmware

-To upload the firmware to the Arduino Nano based transceiver, run:
+To upload the firmware to the Arduino Nano based transceiver (v1), run:

 * make ispload